George Pocock: Later career

 In 1762 he was appointed to the command of the naval forces in the combined expedition which took Havana.
 The siege, which began on 7 June and lasted until 13 August, was rendered deadly by the climate.
 The final victory was largely attributable to the vigorous and intelligent aid which Pocock gave to the troops.
 His share in the prize money was no less than £122,697.
 On his return to England Pocock is said to have been disappointed because another officer, Sir Charles Saunders, was chosen in preference to himself as a member of the Admiralty Board, and to have resigned in consequence.
 It is certain that he resigned his commission in 1766.
 His memorial in Westminster Abbey, a statue of Britannia holding a thunderbolt, is by John Bacon and was erected in 1796.

 In 1763 Pocock married Sophia Dent (1733–1767), the widow of his friend Commodore Digby Dent, daughter of George Francis Drake of Madras and step-daughter of George Morton Pitt who had inherited Pitt's house at Twickenham now known as Orleans House.
-Their son George (1765-1840) was created a baronet and their daughter Sophia (died 1811) married John 4th Earl Powlett.
+Their son George (1765-1840) who married Charlotte Mary, daughter of Edward Long (historian), was created a baronet and their daughter Sophia (died 1811) married John 4th Earl Powlett.